Syncleus/aparapi-examples/doc/DevelopersGuideWindows.md

 ##Sub Directories

-The com.amd.aparapi and com.amd.aparapi.jni subdirectories contain the source for building and using Aparapi.
+The com.syncleus.aparapi and com.syncleus.aparapi.jni subdirectories contain the source for building and using Aparapi.

 The ant build.xml file, in each folder accept 'clean' and 'build' targets.

 Use the build.xml file at the root of the tree for two purposes:

-    To initiate a build of com.amd.aparapi and com.amd.aparapi.jni.
+    To initiate a build of com.syncleus.aparapi and com.syncleus.aparapi.jni.
     To create a binary distribution directory and zip file.
 This zip file is same as those available from the download section of the code.google.com/p/aparapi site.

 ##Preparing for your first build

-You should only need to edit com.amd.aparapi.jni\build.xml file if you wish to use mingw or if you Visual Studio or gcc compiler is in an unusual place.
+You should only need to edit com.syncleus.aparapi.jni\build.xml file if you wish to use mingw or if you Visual Studio or gcc compiler is in an unusual place.

 Perform a build from the root directory using the following command: